varadars/varadars/README.md

 ## Hi there 👋

-I'm Jimmy and I'm a CS student and a Notion Consultant! <br>
+I'm Jimmy and I'm a Notion Consultant! <br>

 You can check out my Youtube here --> https://www.youtube.com/@magazinerolls <br>